 Jami Attenberg has written about sex, technology, design, books, television, and urban life for The New York Times, The Wall Street Journal, Salon, Print, The Hairpin, Vogue, New York, Elle, Real Simple, The Rumpus, and others.
 She has contributed to numerous anthologies and also wrote Wicked: The Musical: A Pop-up Compendium.

 Jami believes in the power and importance of independent publishing and self-publication, whether online or in print.
 She has been published by a number of zines, and her chapbook, Deli Life, was published by Austin upstart So New Media in 2003.
 She also published a zine series, Instant Love.
 Her blog, whatever-whenever.net, has been in existence in various forms since 1998.

 Her debut collection of stories, Instant Love, was published by Crown/Shaye Areheart Books in 2006.
 She is also the author of two novels, The Kept Man and The Melting Season, both published by Riverhead Books.
 Her third novel, The Middlesteins, was published in October 2012 by Grand Central Publishing.
 It appeared on The New York Times bestseller list, and will be published in England, Taiwan, Russia, Italy, France, Turkey, The Netherlands, Germany and Israel in 2013.
 It was also a finalist for both the Los Angeles Times Book Prize for Fiction and the St. Francis College Literary Prize.
-A fifth book, Saint Mazie, will be published in 2015 in the U.S., the UK, and Italy.
+A fifth book, Saint Mazie, will be published in 2015 in the U.S., the UK, Italy, France and Germany.
 She lives in Brooklyn, NY, where she fights crime in her spare time.